Events and Programs

 Public Policy

 The UCLA Luskin School of Public Affairs prepares its students to enter the workforce with a broad range of practical and professional skills.
-Luskin graduates are prepared to take on leadership roles and effect change as practitioners, researchers, and policymakers in the public, private and non-governmental sectors.
-The survey results provide information and statistics regarding where our Class of 2022 Public Policy graduates work, the sector(s) and position within the organization, location, and salary ranges.
-The data below is from the January 2023 survey, which is 6 months after they graduated.
-Among the graduating class of 68, 18 graduates completed the survey, which is about 26.47%.
+Luskin graduates are ready to take on leadership roles and effect change as practitioners, researchers, and policymakers in the public, private, and non-governmental sectors.
+The survey results provide information and statistics regarding where our Class of 2024 Public Policy graduates work, the industry and position within the organization, location, modality of employment, and salary ranges.
+The data below is from the February 2025 survey, which is approximately seven months after they graduated.
+Among the graduating Class of 63, 54 were surveyed, and 9 graduates completed the survey, about 16.66%.

 Percentage Employed